Brewster Islands Military Reservation: Great Brewster Island

 This island had an observation post and mine casemate for controlling a minefield in the harbor.
 The island also had an Anti-Motor Torpedo Boat Battery (AMTB), called AMTB 942.
 This AMTB battery had an authorized strength of four 90 mm guns, two on fixed mounts and two on towed mounts, as well as two towed 37 mm guns.
 The facility on Great Brewster Island may have been renamed Camp Prescott in 1943.

 Outer Brewster Island

 This island had a battery of two 6-inch M1 guns on long-range shielded carriages, with a large magazine and fire control bunker between them.
 The battery was initially called Battery 209, but later named Battery Jewell.
 A fire control tower and an SCR-296 radar were also on the island.

 Present

 The site today consists of the foundations of buildings and gun mounts, and the bunker of Battery Jewell.
+At Great Brewster the AMTB Battery is falling off the head which gets smaller by the year.
+The "M" Mine Observation Station was destroyed by the Navy for safety.